|Triplet Arp 274 [Courtesy NASA]|

-For example, some persons, typically of strong religious backgrounds, have contacted the present author confident that it has been "proven," from mathematical, paleontological or geological considerations, that it is fundamentally impossible for information-rich structures such as biomolecules or proteins to form, or that the various species or phyla were separately created, or that the earth is only about 6000 years old and the methods used by scientists to date geologic layers are "unreliable."
-These people typically do not possess any significant academic credentials or professional experience in the scientific field in question.
-What they know about the topic in question is often limited to one or two first-year college courses, augmented with a book or two written by some creationist (certainly not by a respected professional scientist).
-Any gentle cautions, such as pointing out that their arguments have been raised and dealt with long ago, and that 99% of the scientists with in-depth knowledge on the issue (including many with religious faith) have come to a very different conclusion, are brushed aside as coming from the "atheistic" scientific establishment.
+For example, some persons, typically of strong religious backgrounds, are completely confident that the earth is only about 6000 years old and the methods used by scientists to date geologic layers are "unreliable"; or that individual species were separately created; or that it has been "proven," from mathematical, paleontological or geological considerations, that information-rich structures such as biomolecules or proteins could never form naturally ((see Creationism and Intelligent design for details)).
+These people typically do not possess any significant academic credentials, professional experience or peer-reviewed publications in the scientific field in question.
+What they know about the topic in question is often limited at most to one or two first-year college courses, augmented with one or more books or websites written creationist or intelligent design writers (and certainly not by respected professional scientists).
+Any gentle cautions, such as pointing out that these arguments have been raised and refuted long ago, and that over 99% of the scientists with in-depth knowledge on the issue, including many with religious faith, have reached a very different conclusion (see Scientists-evolution), are brushed aside as coming from the "atheistic" scientific establishment.

-Other persons, typically of scientific or secular backgrounds, assert that science and philosophy have "proven" that there is no God, and that anyone who still entertains such beliefs in the 21st century, even in a high-level, open-ended sense, are deluded, irrational and a threat to civilized society.
-Yet, as before, such persons typically have never seriously studied theology, religious history or modern religious thought in any depth, nor, for the most part, have they never seriously participated in religious devotion or fellowship.
-What they know about religion is often limited to a book or two written by an atheist scholar (certainly not by a respected modern theologian or religious philosopher).
-Any gentle cautions, such as pointing out that there are thousands of highly accomplished scientists who fully accept evolution and other theories, and yet who still see value in modern religion, are brushed aside as part of the same superstitious mindset.
+Other persons, typically of scientific or secular backgrounds, assert that science and philosophy have "proven" that there is no God nor any other reason for religion, and that anyone who still entertains such beliefs or associates with such movements, even in a high-level, open-ended, philosophical sense, are deluded, irrational and a threat to civilized society (see Atheists).
+Yet, as before, such persons typically have never seriously studied theology, religious history or modern religious thought in any depth, nor, for the most part, have they ever seriously participated in religious devotion or fellowship.
+What they know about religion is often limited to a book or two written by atheist writers (certainly not by respected scholars in theology, history or religious philosophy).
+Any gentle cautions, such as pointing out that there are thousands of highly accomplished scientists who fully accept evolution, big bang cosmology and other theories, and yet who still see value in modern religion, are brushed aside as part of the same superstitious mindset.

 Today we see many new attempts to find "royal roads" -- quick, "easy" paths to short-circuit the long, difficult process that is necessary to master a field.